forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ### Opinion on Solutions of the Conflict
 Three pillars for a resolution:
-1. Safety and no more suffering for all civilians on all sides.
-If necessary provision of evacuation options.
+1. Safety and no more suffering for all civilians on all sides (both residents and hostages).
+Safety/ability to move to safe places means letting the hostages go and provision of truly safe locations for the residents of Gaza, if necessary by evacuation options.
 2. Paths to Peace which take into account the interest both by the people from Palestine and Israel.
 3. Judgement of all relevant events/occurrences under domestic and international law.

 > A stepwise approach is considered most promising.
 Starting with safety for civilians, ideally a truce, elaboration of plan for a lasting peace.
-The peace plan by Egypt outlines the first steps.
+For example, the peace plan by Egypt outlines first steps.

 #### Safety for Civilians
-A lasting ceasefire would be best, if that's not achievable providing evacuation options should be provided as *nobody* is reported *nowhere* safe in Gaza ([Situation Gaza]).
+*Nobody* is reported [*nowhere* safe in Gaza](#events-and-situation-gaza)).
+A lasting ceasefire would be best.
+If that's not achievable evacuation options can be provided.

-> It should be made sure that warfare calms down and not gets worse when there is evacuation.
+> 1. It should be made sure that warfare calms down and not gets worse  regardless of evacuation options.

-> Evacuation, even if that results in forced migration, is considered much better than being stuck in danger & in near unliveable places.
+> 2. Evacuation, even if that results in pushed migration, is considered better than being stuck in danger & in near unliveable places.
-> > For cases like this refugee rights once were created.
+> > Refugee rights were created, people are able to seek refuge.
 <!--
 > * Cruise ships and possibly in some instances summer resorts could help to provide temporary accommodation.
 For example around the mediterranean sea or in central Europe.
 > -->